Mary Adela Blagg: Scientific career

+Personal life

-During her life she performed volunteer work, including caring for Belgian refugee children during World War I. One of her favorite hobbies was chess.
+During her life, Blagg performed volunteer work, including caring for Belgian refugee children during World War I. One of her favorite hobbies was chess.
 She was described in her obituary as being of "modest and retiring disposition, in fact very much of a recluse", and rarely attended meetings.

-Honors
+She died from heart disease on 14 April 1944 at her home in Cheadle.

+Honours

 The crater Blagg on the Moon is named after her.
+In March 2023, minor planet 2000 EO177 was also named 50753 Maryblagg in her honour.